NoisySnooper/AI-Proj/README.md

 advanced_training_system_v3_part1.py (The "Teacher")

-Purpose: A complete, research-grade training and evaluation harness.
+Purpose: A training and evaluation harness.

 Features: